yuehanwang17mcp/big-data-spring2018/week-08/08_intro-to-d3.md

 ## Design the Chart

 As is, this chart is not very useful.
 In fact, it is just four rectangles.
-We need to add some context, rejustify the bars, and perhaps add some axes.
+We need to add some context, re-justify the bars, and perhaps add some axes.
 We can do this right in our script by adjusting the attributes and properties of the SVG elements.
 In the following steps, we’ll add those axes and label.